-Beginning or refresher typing course for those students who have had no typing, or limited previous typing experience.
-Students are tested for proficiency and then proceed at their own p ace.
-Emphasis is on typing speed and accuracy.
-The course covers business and personal letters, manuscripts, rough drafts, centering, and tabulation problems.
-Required for office management and legal secretary students who have not had at least two years of high school typing.
-Only at Venango Campus.
+Beginning or refresher keyboarding course for those students who have had no typing or keyboarding experience.
+Students will be tested for proficiency and then proceed at their own pace.
+Emphasis will be on keyboarding speed and accuracy.
+The course will cover business and personal letters, manuscripts, rough drafts, centering, and tabulation problems.
+Required for office management students who have not had previous keyboarding or typing experience.
+Annually, Venango only.

-OFMT 132: PRODUCTION TYPING
+OFMT 132: ADVANCED KEYBOARDING

-Advanced typing course.
-The emphasis is on speed and production of mailable work from rough drafts and unarranged office problems.
-Prerequisite: At least two years of high school typing, OFMT 131, or equivalent office experience.
-Only at Venango Campus.
+Advanced keyboarding course.
+The emphasis will be on speed and production of mailable work from rough drafts and unarranged office problems.
+Will also include a unit on keyboarding from recorded dictation.
+Prerequisite: Previous typing experience, OFMT 131, or permission of instructor.
+Annually, Venango only.